borko81/parking_system_with_flask/README.md

 # parking_system_with_flask
-Parking system, car may stay and then pay what they for stay.
+Parking system, we have a maximum number of free spaces for which cars stay in the parking lot.
+Usage tariff plans with prices for hours of stay are used.
+The cards have an expiration date, according to which it is active